Chili Pepper Season: Here’s a Trio to Try

-Being a confessed chilehead, I have grown many varieties for over 40 years.
-Here are a few that might be new to you, that I think are worthwhile growing.
-This year, I tried three new chiles that I have not grown before, though I have grown similar cultivars of the habanero and the ghost peppers.
+Being a confessed chilihead, I have grown many varieties for over 40 years.
+Here are a few that might be new to you that I think are worth growing.
+This year I tried three new chilis I had not grown before, though I have grown similar cultivars of the habanero and the ghost peppers.

-I must confess that I grew this chile pepper just for its appearance.
+I must confess that I grew this chili pepper just for its appearance.
 I was intrigued when I saw it in Baker Creek’s catalog.
-There it states that the name means “engraved” and ‘Vezeni Piperki’, another local name translates to “embroidered”.
-The peppers are long and thin and the skins are covered with “curious striations”.
-I was slightly hesitant to buy it because it looks leathery, cracked and somewhat dried or parched–and I do not like it when my jalapenos get cracks on them.
-However, I went for it anyway and so did a gardening friend of mine, whose Rezhas grew more prolifically than mine (pictured here).
+There it states that the name means “engraved”; ‘Vezeni Piperki’, another local name, translates to “embroidered.”
+The peppers are long and thin, and the skins are covered with “curious striations.”
+I was slightly hesitant to buy it because it looks leathery, cracked, and somewhat dried or parched—and I do not like it when my jalapenos get cracks on them.
+However, I went for it anyway, as did a gardening friend of mine, whose Rezhas grew more prolifically than mine (pictured here).

 Tasting them is variable.
-The seed cavity is fairly hot and the chiles vary from mild to slightly hot with a flavor that is not particularly special.
-I was worried that they would be tough and they are a bit chewy, although when used in salsa this is not at all noticeable.
-I hope to try some of them and use them on wreaths and swags because they are so unique in appearance–each one is like a piece of artwork as you can see in the photos.
+The seed cavity is fairly hot, and the chilis vary from mild to slightly hot with a flavor that is not particularly special.
+I was worried that they would be tough; they are a bit chewy, although when used in salsa this is not at all noticeable.
+I hope to try some of them and use them on wreaths and swags because they are so unique in appearance; each one is like a piece of artwork, as you can see in the photos.

-I’ve grown the common orange habanero, as well as a few red cultivars and a ‘Mustard Habanero’ as well as the Caribbean ‘Scotch Bonnet’.
-The chocolate one is just as fiery as the aforementioned, registering at about 300,000 Scoville Heat Units, only it is a lovely red brown color, which makes one think of chocolate.
+I’ve grown the common orange habanero and a few red cultivars and a ‘Mustard Habanero’, as well as the Caribbean ‘Scotch Bonnet’.
+The chocolate one is just as fiery as the aforementioned, registering at about 300,000 Scoville Heat Units (SHU), only it is a lovely red brown color, which makes one think of chocolate.
 It has that lovely fruitiness like the other Capsicum chinensis, which I would describe as slightly apricotlike.

 Chocolate Ghost Pepper or Bhut Jolokia ‘Chocolate’

 I picked up a plant of this from Inlet Culinary Garden in Pawley’s Island while I was having a “Family Eclipse Reunion” in South Carolina.
-It has the same wicked heat as the ghost pepper at about 1,000,000 Scoville units, however it is a little sweeter and fruitier than the red ripe ghost pepper.
-Use this incendiary chile carefully.
+It has the same wicked heat as the ghost pepper at about 1,000,000 SHU; however, it is a little sweeter and fruitier than the red ripe ghost pepper.
+Use this incendiary chili carefully.
 The chocolate-colored peppers make a handsome display plant.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.